Arktida: History

+The turning point in the group's history happened when Denis Boatmen and Dmitry Mashkov went to study in the city of Moscow.
+The group had disbanded for a while due to this, but the guitarist and keyboardist urged the rest of the group to reassemble in the nation's capital.

+On October 8, 2008, the band released their album On the Horizon under the label of Metalism Records, which consisted of 17 tracks.
 On April 1, 2011, the band released a second album, Through the Centuries.
-It came with 16 songs, including Do Not Cry, a cover of "Eagleheart" by Stratovarius, and a cover of the Russian folk song, "Oh, Frost, Frost", which was written for a project called Salt.

 On December 28 of 2011, it was announced that the group had split up.
 Denis Boatmen, Valery Zolotaev, Konstantin Savchenko and Alexander Ovchinnikov created their own band called, NickName, and reserved the rights to the songs of the old repertoire.

 The New Composition

 On April 11, 2012, the group introduced a new structure and a cover of "I'm Alive" by Helloween.
-The remaining members decided to bring the band back up again and introduced Alex Podgorny and vocalist Sergey Lobanov.
-In addition, their original bassist returned as well.

 On September 3 of that year, the group announced that their new vocalist, Sergey Lobanov, would be unable to perform due to tragic circumstances.
 He was replaced by Michael Nakhimovic for the time being.

-On December 1, guitarist Dimitry Chernikov and drummer Vladimir Alyoshkin joined the band.

-In the spring of 2013, Dimitry Chernikov had left the band and was replaced by Anton Volobrinsky.